Diplomonad: Morphology

-Reproduction peculiarities.
-Diplomixis.
+Reproduction peculiarities

 The extent of sexual reproduction among distinct diplomonad species is under intense research.

 For example, the common intestinal parasite Giardia duodenalis (syn.
-G. lamblia, G. intestinalis) was once considered to be a descendant of a protist lineage that predated the emergence of meiosis and sex.
+G. lamblia, G. intestinalis) was once considered to be a descendant of a protist lineage that predated the emergence of meiosis and biological sex.
 However, with the advancements in sequencing and omics techniques, and the axenization of various Giardia isolates, it became evident that giardias do not utilize exclusively an asexual (clonal) mode of reproduction.

 Firstly, a set of genes that function in meiosis and are widely present among sexual eukaryotes was found in the Giardia genome.
 Presence of the homologous recombination (or template-dependent recombination) machinery genes signifies a possibility of homologous recombination during reproductive cycle.
 Secondly, G. duodenalis possesses two functionally equivalent nuclei that are inherited independently during trophozoite fission.
 In the giardia cyst (which contains 4 nuclei), the nuclei temporarily fuse and DNA may undergo homologous recombination facilitated by meiosis gene homologs.
 This process is similar to karyogamy, but in the case of diplomonads it is termed diplomixis and signifies a temporary nuclear fusion (junction) and genetic material exchange.

 Several researchers have found diplomixis evidence in Giardia.
 For example, Cooper et al. found direct evidence of infrequent meiotic recombination, indicative of sexual reproduction between individuals of G. duodenalis AII genotype isolates.
 Ankarklev and Lasek-Nesselquist and colleagues also detected molecular signatures consistent with meiotic sex between different Giardia genotypes.
 Xu et al. found that recombination between individuals from different assemblages is occurring, though very rarely.
 In summary, recent findings suggest that recombination occurs between distant Giardia isolates (from different genotypes, e.g. A & B, A & E) and between individuals of AII genotype, which are probably more apt to utilize homologous recombination during their reproductive cycle.